UNDP-Accelerator-Labs/RnD-Archive/elements/__pages__/Leadership.md

 # Leadership

-## Skills description: What does the ability help you do, achieve, or produce?

-- Skills transfer
-- Build relationships
-- Mobilize group skills and resources
-- Clarify vision

-## Source: Who mentioned this skill?

-## Associated trait(s)

-##

-##

-# Leadership: Being in the driver's seat

-## Skills description: What does the ability help you do, achieve, or produce?

-After you've agreed on destination, take charge.

-## Source: Who mentioned this skill?

-## Associated trait(s)

-##

-##

-# Systems leadership

-## Skills description: What does the ability help you do, achieve, or produce?

-- To convene network leaders
-- To work towards a common intention
-- Self-organized or distributed actions

-## Source: Who mentioned this skill?

-## Associated trait(s)
+## Overview
+Leadership is the ability to guide and direct individuals or groups towards achieving a common goal or vision.

-##
+## Purpose
+The purpose of leadership is to mobilize group skills and resources, clarify vision, and build relationships to drive collective action and progress.

-##
+## How it works

-# Indirect leadership

-## Skills description: What does the ability help you do, achieve, or produce?

-To instigate actions, create conditions, provide information and knowledge to let the actors make decisions and actions.
+Effective leaders transfer their skills and knowledge to others, convene network leaders, and work towards a common intention.
+They also instigate actions by creating conditions, providing information, and empowering others to make decisions and take actions.

-## Source: Who mentioned this skill?

-## Associated trait(s)
+## Requirements
+Leadership requires strong communication, collaboration, and problem-solving skills.
+It also demands the ability to adapt to changing circumstances and navigate complex systems.

-##
+## Reflections
+Leadership is not about personal power or control, but rather about enabling others to contribute their skills and expertise towards a shared goal.

-##
+## Related methods (if any)

-# Transformative leadership skills and decision making

-## Skills description: What does the ability help you do, achieve, or produce?

--

-## Source: Who mentioned this skill?

--

-## Associated trait(s)
+Systems leadership, indirect leadership, transformative leadership

-##
+## License
+This entry is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-##
+## Examples
+Examples of effective leadership in social innovation include community-led initiatives, collaborative governance models, and participatory decision-making processes.